fallais/hermes/README.md

 **GoBirthday** is a tool written in **Go** that reminds you all birthdays that you need to wish !

-## Why ?
+## Why

 You do not have a Facebook account ?
 You do not have a smartphone ?
-Then you do not wish any birthday except your parents, do you ?
+So you do not wish any more birthday, except for your parents, do you ?
 This software is for you !

-### What about the leap years ?
+### What about the leap years

 Hum, you have a friend who was born the 29 of February, that is sad, because every four years, no birthday for your friend.
-Do not worry, if you want to, you will be noticed the 1st of March.
+Do not worry, if you want to, you will be noticed the 1st of March : `HANDLE_LEAP_YEARS=true`.

-If you want to : `HANDLE_LEAP_YEARS=true`

 ## Features

 ### Contacts

-A **contact** is defined by a *firstname*, a *lastname* and a *birthdate (DD/MM/YYYY or DD/MM)*.
+A **contact** is defined by a *firstname*, a *lastname*, a *nickname*, a *description* and a *birthdate (DD/MM/YYYY or DD/MM)*.
 Contacts list must be as follow :

 ```json
 [